twhite96/Dev-Research/readme.md

 # Dev Research

-> Road to Software Engineering Competence, A Zettlekasten
+> Road to Software Engineering Competence, A Zettelkasten

 Hey 👋🏽!
 This is a *Zettlekasten* to collect knowledge on different web development topics so I can be not just a competent engineer but a *good* one.